sarthakgupta02/ASL-ISL/README.md

 ## DataSet Used
-* [Argentinian Sign Language Gestures](https://facundoq.github.io/datasets/lsa64/).
-The dataset is made available strictly for academic purposes by the owners.
-Please read the license terms carefully and cite their paper if you plan to use the dataset.
+* [Word Level American Sign Language](https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed).
+The WLASL data is intended for academic and computational use only.
+No commercial usage is allowed.
+Made by Dongxu Li and Hongdong Li.
+Licensed under the Computational Use of Data Agreement (C-UDA).

 ## Requirements
 * Install [opencv](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html).